 Retailers want to get you into their store to shop.
 The way they often do this is with the doorbusters.
 Make sure you read the ad carefully.
 Many times these are limited to 25-100 items at each store.
 That means if you are not in line super early, you will not get the deal.

-If you really want a doorbuster, watch for those which have a shopping guarantee, such as shoppers in the store at a certain time will be guaranteed to get that item.
-Walmart did this last year, so we may see the same thing happening again in 2016.
+If you really want a doorbuster, watch for those which have a shopping guarantee, like shoppers in the store at a certain time will be guaranteed to get that item.

 Not everything on Black Friday is a deal.
 Often times, retailers do not have to offer their lowest prices until closer to December 25.
 That may mean the item on sale 30% off might drop to 40% off or more the closer you get to Christmas.

 This one can really get you.
 Some stores have a liberal return policy for items purchased on Black Friday and during the holidays.
-However, it might also be valid for only 30 days.
-If you buy something and someone does not like it, there is a good chance they will not be able to return it.
+However, it might also be valid for a limited time.
+Be aware of final-sale items and other non-returnable purchases.

 In addition to this, get gift receipts for the items you buy.
 It will make it a LOT easier on your recipient, should a return or exchange be needed (and the store will love this too).

 This is actually a fun one!
 Every time you are in line, chat with people around you.
-If you see something they have in their hand or cart and you want one, ask where they found it.
-I’ve tracked down unique gift ideas just by standing in line.
-And, if you have to dart out and get something, the majority of people will allow you to get back in line where you were before.
+This is a great way to find out where other people are finding great deals nearby.
+If you see something they have in their hand or cart and you want one, ask where they found it and how much they paid.
+Plus, if you have to dart out and get something, the majority of people will allow you to get back in line where you were before.